-The Chasman Award consists of a one-time $2,000 award presented in July of each year.
+The Chasman Award consists of a one-time $1,000 award, to be applied for by November 30th of each year to be presented in May.
 Applicants must be:

 For more information, write to:

 Chasman Scholarship Fund

 Include a send a self-addressed, stamped envelope with your inquiry to receive application materials.

 By email, contact the BWIS Scholarship committee at firstname.lastname@example.org.